mtojek/greenwall/README.md

 * web live dashboard based on Bootstrap
 * easily resizeable dashboard (wall, desktop, mobile screens)
 * definition of monitored hosts in a YAML file
-* use HTTP endpoints as source of health information
+* HTTP endpoints can be used as source of health information
 * search for "healthy" phrases in HTTP responses
+* pluggable health checks (waiting for TCP, TLS, DNS, REST, SOAP and others!)
 * install and run in a few seconds!

 ## Quickstart